The Python API¶

 pass

-learning_data = lc.LearnMrsortByWeightsProfilesBreed.LearningData(problem, learning_set, models_count=9, random_seed=43) # Do *not* reuse the same `LearningData` for several learnings
+models_being_learned = lc.LearnMrsortByWeightsProfilesBreed.ModelsBeingLearned(preprocessed_learning_set, models_count=9, random_seed=43) # Do *not* reuse the same `ModelsBeingLearned` for several learnings

 final_model = lc.LearnMrsortByWeightsProfilesBreed(